contentauth/c2pa-python/docs/native-resources-management.md

 - The object is marked `CLOSED` before `_release()` runs or anything is freed, so a cleanup that fails partway still leaves the object closed, and a second attempt does not repeat the damage.
 - `close()` on an already-closed object returns immediately.

 These handlers catch `Exception`, not `BaseException`.
 The interpreter's own unwinding signals, a cancellation or a shutdown in progress, are `BaseException`, so they pass through untouched and the remaining free may not run.
-This is deliberate: such a signal means the process is already going away, address space and native allocations included, so holding cleanup open to finish a free that is about to become irrelevant would only delay the shutdown the caller asked for.
+This is deliberate: such a signal means the process is going away, address space and native allocations included, so holding cleanup open to finish a free that is about to become irrelevant would only delay the shutdown the caller asked for.

 All three cleanup entry points converge on one method: